pmean/build-website/text/05/CriticalThinking.md

 occurred in the genes of most Chinese people right around the time that cigarettes were widely adopted.

-In summary, it\'s not so much that the belief that smoking causes cancer is based on perfect and unflawed data, but rather that the flaws are trivial compared to the flaws in the arguments of those who believe in alternative explanations.
+In summary, it's not so much that the belief that smoking causes cancer is based on perfect and unflawed data, but rather that the flaws are trivial compared to the flaws in the arguments of those who believe in alternative explanations.